In this section we generalize the lexicographic product of graphs studied in Section 8.

 The proofs are simple from the various cases in the defintion.

-Returning to the general setting, there is a simple relationship between the walk functions of order 1.
+Recall that the \(\sigma\)-algebra associated with each graph is the \(\sigma\)-algebra generated by the collection of right neighbor sets.
+There is also a simple relationship between the walk functions of order 1.
 The relationship is more complicated for higher orders, but the order 1 relationship is important for the constant rate distributions that we will discuss below.
 For \(x \in S\) let \(a_x\) denote the walk functions of order 1 for \((T_x, \upa_x)\), and let \(b\) and \(c\) denote the walk functions of order 1 for \((S, \rta)\) and \((U, \nea)\), respectively.

 The left walk functions of order 1 are related as follows: \[c(x, y) = \sum_{u \rta x} \mu_u(T_u) + a_x(y), \quad x \in S, \, y \in T_x\]